Student Code of Conduct

 • The respondent shall receive a written account of the hearing decision with reasonable specificity of the facts and reasons for the decision within two business days of the decision being reached.

-• Hearings will be led with a scripted guide, recorded, and made available to the respondent as needed for appeals of the decision.
-No one else is allowed to record the hearing.
+• Hearings will be led with a scripted guide, recorded, and made available to the respondent as needed for appeals of the No one else is allowed to record the hearing.
 The recording will be available for review only in the Office of Student Conduct and may not be duplicated.
+No other party may record this meeting as it is soley the property of the Office of Student Conduct.

 Procedures for Cases Adjudicated by a Hearing Officer